 - Skilled Employment – AASPIRE has received NIH funding to begin a two-year pilot study exploring what helps autistic people succeed in skilled or professional employment.
 First we will interview autistic people, employers, and other key individuals from the employment system to learn more about their experiences.
 Then we will use this information to create a model to help us understand what facilitates successful professional employment experiences.
 In the second year, we will use what we’ve learned to create an intervention plan to improve professional employment outcomes.
-We will update this site with information for how to get involved when the study starts.
+We are currently recruiting.
+See Flier for Employees/Job-seekers and Flier for Supervisors/Supporters.

 - Healthcare Toolkit – We conducted a set of studies to create and test a new Healthcare Toolkit to improve primary healthcare services for adults on the autism spectrum.
 We are excited to announce that the full toolkit is now available to the public at www.autismandhealth.org.
 Published papers are available about 1) the interview study that informed the toolkit; download the interview paper (PDF, ~233Kb); 2) the creation and evaluation of the toolkit; download the toolkit paper (PDF, ~480Kb).
 More papers to come.